• Skip to primary navigation

 Each summer I’m in Sweden I notice most homes have a SodaStream.
 I tried another bubble brand a few years ago only to be stuck with empty CO2 refill cylinders that I didn’t know what to do with.
 But I decided it was time to try again, and I’m so glad I did!
 Here’s why.

-Healthier than soda and juice
+Less calories than soda and juice

 We all know soda is not good for us!
 One 12 oz can of soda is 138 calories.
 Juice is similar.
 One cup of orange juice is about 111 calories.
 Don’t shoot the messenger, but one 5 oz serving of wine is about 123 calories, and one can of beer is about 154 calories.
 I’m sorry.
 I know all this is very upsetting.
 I don’t like it any more than you do.
-But there’s a healthier alternative.
+But there’s a better alternative.
 It’s called water.
 Wait!
 There’s more.
 You can add all kinds of flavors to your water for way fewer calories.
 Keep reading for easy, natural soda syrup recipes.

-Healthier for the planet
+Better for the planet

 One of the latest health trends is replacing traditional soda with sparkling water.
 That’s great for our health, but all those cans and bottles create a lot of waste and unnecessary transportation.